The duke and his Belle in Aix-en-Provence

 The most gorgeous townhouse in Aix: the pavillon de Vendôme!

 But our story began with Louis de Bourbon, duke of Vendôme: king of France Henri IV’s grandson!
 His mum?
 Gabrielle d’Estrées, the king’ mistress!

 Louis became ambassador of Provence in 1652 and settled in Aix.
 He bought a plot of land in the Cordeliers suburb with a garden and vineyards.

 He raised his own country cottage!
 Hey, he wanted to be alone, away from the city… Why?
 He became a widower in 1657… and one day our duke fell in love with Lucrèce de Forbin-Solliès... a widow, too!
 Widow of Henri de Rascas, lord of Canet, Aix first consul.
 People nicknamed her la Belle du Canet!

-Unfortunately, owls have to die, one day… The duke passed away in 1669, at the age of 57.
+Unfortunately, the duke passed away in 1669, at the age of 57.
 People used to say after that: Lei machoto an tua lou duc, ″the owls killed the duke″.
 And Lucrèce only survived 2 years...